KishoreVB70/escrowNFT-Decade/README.md

 ## Introduction​

 In this tutorial, we will be creating an escrow NFT platform on the Celo network using Eth-Brownie Python.
 Escrow is a financial arrangement where a third party holds and regulates the transfer of funds or assets between two other parties.
 In this case, the third party is the smart contract.
 The two parties are the buyer and the seller.
-The escrow NFT platform will work like this, the seller will lock NFT in smart contract and the buyer will be able to buy the NFT by paying the price set by the seller.
+The escrow NFT platform will work like this, the seller will lock NFT in the smart contract and the buyer will be able to buy the NFT by paying the price set by the seller.
 The smart contract will hold the NFT until the buyer pays the price.
 If the buyer pays the price, the NFT will be transferred to the buyer.
 If the buyer fails to pay the price, the NFT will be returned to the seller.
 In this tutorial, we will be using the Celo network, but the same concept can be applied to other evm-compatible blockchain networks.

 ## Prerequisites